Beautiful New Zealand: Amazing spots to Visit

 In 2011, Christchurch was struck by a devastating earthquake that severely damaged much of its downtown area, including the cathedral.
 Since then, a grassroots movement has been formed to restore this beloved local landmark to its former glory through generous donations from individuals worldwide.
 It is still one of the city’s most iconic symbols.

-Tekapo, New Zealand, is a beautiful destination that offers visitors breathtaking scenery and plenty of activities to enjoy.
+Tekapo, New Zealand, is a beautiful destination that offers visitors breathtaking scenery and plenty of activities.
 Tekapo is best known for its turquoise-coloured alpine lakes and awe-inspiring mountain ranges in the Mackenzie region on the South Island.
-It’s also home to unique attractions such as the Church of the Good Shepherd and Mount John Observatory.
+It also has unique attractions such as the Church of the Good Shepherd and Mount John Observatory.

 Travellers can look forward to participating in outdoor adventures like horse trekking, jet boating, skiing, and fishing during their stay.
 The area boasts some of the most stunning views and wildlife encounters available in all of New Zealand.
 Nature lovers will be delighted to visit places like Lake Alexandrina or Twizel River, while culture buffs can explore local galleries and other nearby attractions.